How to Trust Learned Loop Amplitudes: ttH production

 \item polar angle of the top relative to the $H$-$t\bar{t}$ axis in the $t\bar{t}$ system

 \item azimuthal angle of the top relative to the $H$-$t\bar{t}$ axis in the $t\bar{t}$ system

 \end{itemize} For the partonic sub-process

-we train the amplitude surrogate on two different gluon-fusion datasets, the tree-level amplitude $f_3 = |\mathcal{M}_0|^2$ and the one-loop amplitude $f_4 = 2\,\text{Re}(\mathcal{M}_0^\dag\mathcal{M}_1)$.
+we train the amplitude surrogate on two different gluon-fusion datasets, the tree-level amplitude $f_3 = |\mathcal{M}_0|^2$ and the finite part of the one-loop amplitude $f_4 = 2\,\text{Re}(\mathcal{M}_0^\dag\mathcal{M}_1)$.
 All amplitudes are evaluated using \gosam.
 No additional preprocessing is applied to $f_3$, while the NLO amplitudes are normalized to the corresponding tree-level amplitude, so we actually learn

 As for di-Higgs production, we use $8\cdot 10^4$ phase space points to train each amplitude and $10^5$ phase space points for testing.
 The training data corresponds to an unweighted event sample generated with densities according to pseudo parton distribution functions~\cite{Breso:2024jlt}.
 They mimic the behavior of proper parton distribution function sets in the suppression or enhancement of certain phase space regions.
 This preprocessing allows the surrogate training to focus on relevant phase space regions.